Skip to main content

 6. They will then take a selfie.

-7. They finally select the their trip purpose (business, pleasure, or other) and what activities they are planning to do (sightseeing, party, concert, work, etc.) before confirming their submission.
+7. They finally select their trip purpose (business, pleasure, or other) and what activities they are planning to do (sightseeing, party, concert, work, etc.) before confirming their submission.

 Automatic verification or manual review